CalebBunch/CalebBunch/README.md

 - Hi, I’m @CalebBunch
-- I am a Computer Science student at the Georgia Institute of Technology.
+- I am a Computer Science and Math double major at the Georgia Institute of Technology.
 - I love programming and mathematics.